-We analyzed data from Bullhorn customers using automation and those that did not.
+We analysed data from Bullhorn customers using automation and those that did not.
 The results?
-Automation helps firms create more competitive distance in job adds, submissions and placements vs. those firms that haven't automated processes and communications.
+Automation helps firms create more competitive distance in job adds, submissions and placements vs. those firms that haven’t automated processes and communications.

 Whether you are an experienced recruiting automation user or are just getting started, here are recruitment-specific automations that you can implement now